abelchai/Cross-Learning-Vision-Transformer-CL-ViT/README.md

 # Beyond-supervision-Harnessing-self-supervised-learning-in-unseen-plant-disease-recognition

 ## Abstract
+This paper is accepted on Neurocomputing 2024 [[Link]](https://www.sciencedirect.com/journal/neurocomputing)

 [[Paper]](https://www.sciencedirect.com/science/article/pii/S0925231224013791)

 Deep learning models have demonstrated great promise in plant disease identification.
 However, existing approaches often face challenges when dealing with unseen crop-disease pairs, limiting their practicality in real-world settings.
 This research addresses the gap between known and unknown (unseen) plant disease identification.
 Our study pioneers the exploration of the zero-shot setting within this domain, offering a new perspective to conceptualizing plant disease identification.
 Specifically, we introduce the novel Cross Learning Vision Transformer (CL-ViT) model, incorporating self-supervised learning, in contrast to the previous state-of-the-art, FF-ViT, which emphasizes conceptual feature disentanglement with a synthetic feature generation framework.
 Through comprehensive analyses, we demonstrate that our novel model outperforms state-of-the-art models in both accuracy performance and visualization analysis.
 This study establishes a new benchmark and marks a significant advancement in the field of plant disease identification, paving the way for more robust and efficient plant disease identification systems.
 The code will be made available upon publication.